Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Abstract

 \section{Abstract}

-In the context of the study of large-scale structure of the Universe, we analyze the response of cosmic void clustering to selection effects, such as angular incompleteness due to observational systematics and radial selection functions.
-We find for the case of moderate (<20\%) incompleteness: that void sample selection based on a constant radius cut yields robust measurements.
+Cosmic voids defined as a subset of Delaunay Triangulation (DT) circumspheres have been used to measure the Baryon Acoustic Oscillations (BAO) scale; providing tighter constraints on cosmological parameters when combined with matter tracers.
+These voids are defined as spheres larger than a given radius threshold, which is constant over the survey volume.
+However, the response of these void tracers to observational systematics has not yet been studied.
+In this work we analyse the response of void clustering to selection effects.
+We find for the case of moderate (<20 per cent) incompleteness, void selection based on a constant radius cut yields robust measurements.
 This is particularly true for BAO-reconstructed galaxy samples, where large-scale void exclusion effects are mitigated.
-We also find for the case of severe (up to 90\%) incompleteness, a stronger void exclusion effect that can affect the clustering on large scales even for post-reconstructed data, when using the constant cut.
-For these cases, we introduce void radius selection criteria depending on the (local) observed tracer density that maximizes the BAO peak signal to noise ratio.
-This selection prevents large exclusion features from contaminating the BAO signal.
-An accurate estimation of the void distribution is necessary to obtain unbiased clustering measurements with either criterion when dealing with severe incompleteness, such as can be found at the edges of the radial selection function.
-Moreover we finally verify, with large simulated data sets including lightcone evolution, that both void sample definitions (local and constant) yield unbiased BAO scale measurements.
-In conclusion, cosmic voids can be used as robust tracers for clustering measurements, even in the case of (moderately) unknown systematics.
+Moreover, we observe for the case of severe (up to 90 per cent) incompleteness -- such as can be found at the edges of the radial selection function -- that an accurate estimation of the void distribution is necessary for unbiased clustering measurements.
+In addition, we find that without reconstruction, using a constant threshold under these conditions produces a stronger void exclusion effect that can affect the clustering on large scales.
+A new void selection criteria dependent on the (local) observed tracer density that maximises the BAO peak significance prevents the aforementioned exclusion features from contaminating the BAO signal.
+Finally, we verify, with large simulations including light cone evolution, that both void sample definitions (local and constant) yield unbiased and consistent BAO scale measurements.